Moroccan Mint Tea Recipe: How to Make It the Traditional Way

 Pin it for later!

 Enjoy the hot tea right away.
-If you have something left, you can sieve it into a bottle in the fridge to use as iced tea later.
+If you have something left, you can sieve it into a bottle in the fridge to use in Moroccan mint iced tea later.
 Keeps in the fridge for up to a week.

-Have you tasted yet the delicious sweet Moroccan mint tea?
-Let me know in the comments or tag me on Instagram with @blue.tea.tile, and tell me where you have tasted it and what you have enjoyed with it!
+Have you tasted the delicious, sweet Moroccan mint tea yet?
+Let me know in the comments or tag me on Instagram with @blue.tea.tile, and tell me where you have tasted it or if you have made it and what you have enjoyed with it!

 Moroccan Mint Tea